 Development Centre Academy

-The ACE Development Centre Academy invites talented players to join additional cricket sessions, providing opportunities to challenge themselves and reach their full potential.
+The ACE Development Centre Academy provides talented young players with additional high-quality cricket sessions, giving them the chance to challenge themselves, grow their skills, and reach their full potential.

 Blaze Her Trail

-Blaze Her Trail aims to identify, recruit, and nurture female athletic talent from African and Caribbean backgrounds (ages 15 to 21), with the goal of developing professional cricketers who can bowl at speeds exceeding 75 mph and have the potential to represent Team GB at the 2028 Olympics.
+Blaze Her Trail is an ACE initiative focused on identifying, recruiting, and nurturing female athletic talent of African and Caribbean heritage (ages 15-21).
+The programme aims to support the development of future professional cricketers who can bowl at speeds above 75mph, with the long term ambition of preparing athletes who have the potential to represent Team GB at the 2028 Olympics.

 Image 0